 1. Retail Spaces: Brighton Park’s main commercial corridors, such as Archer Avenue, Kedzie Avenue, and 47th Street, are home to a variety of retail businesses.
 These areas are bustling with activity, offering everything from local grocery stores and ethnic restaurants to small shops and service-oriented businesses.

-2. Office Spaces: While Brighton Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, non-profits, and professional services.
+2. Chicago Office Spaces: While Brighton Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, non-profits, and professional services.
 These offices are often in converted residential properties or small commercial buildings along major streets.

 3. Mixed-Use Developments: Mixed-use properties are becoming more common in Brighton Park, particularly along its key commercial corridors.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.